Monday, July 20, 2020

 But controversy surrounds the linchpin of this debate, namely Section19 of the CBN Act 2007.
 As the Nigerian Guardian bureau chief, Madu Onuorah ponders, “…if you are searching at the CBN website for the CBN Act, in order to read for yourself the contending Section 19 Sub-sections (1) and (2), you won't find it.
 You can get highlights of Sections 1 to 12.
 But Sections 13 to 19 are not available.
 And when inquiries were made from some top Nigerians on how to get a copy of the CBN Act, the question posed to a journalist was instructive: "is it the fake or the authentic copy?"
 This means there are two versions of the CBN Act in circulation.
 Then, who has the authentic copy?
 Who worked with the fake copy?
 Which one did Prof. Soludo or Mr. Aondoakaa work with?”

 Well, there it is.
 Whereas elsewhere in the free world, the autonomy of central banks in executing monetary policy is fundamental, in Nigeria, down is up, like the realms of Davy Jones’ Locker in the Pirates of the Caribbean.
 I still support Soludo’s shimmering vision of a reinvigorated naira, and with a bit more patience and lobby-savvy, perhaps in the future he could susurrate the sound advice into Yar’Adua’s ears and softly sidle his way into his good graces instead of grandstanding in panic to sound off his relevance.
 He’ll be hard pressed to find the Pres. in an accommodative mood any time soon, though.
 Lord knows these days the man’s so busy setting up supervisory bodies over every strategically positioned sector of the economy faster than you can build shacks in a Maroko ghetto, often chairing the commissions himself.
 Now, he’s ruminating over the advantages of exercising emergency powers over the energy sector.
-Hm…is Yar’Adua a power-hungry megalomaniac, or just a dedicated control freak…question?
+Hm…is Yar’Adua a power-hungry megalomaniac, or just a dedicated control freak…?
 Oh the heck with it.
 Deciphering that is early days yet.
 I’ll catch the US Open quarters instead.

 Quotes of a Criminal Mind

 They’ve got this knack for citing poignant quotes on the TV series Criminal Minds, and I’ve enjoyed mulling over them.
 This set’s from Season 1.
-Caution: The selection has been adulterated by a criminal mind - yours trulycool
+Caution: The selection has been adulterated by a criminal mind - yours truly

 -It’s nice to have friends.
 Nicer still is to go through the thicket of trial, then look back and see how many are left.